 In less than one year, Trade Allies completed more than 300 new energy efficiency projects in the public sector, a 40% increase over projects completed in 2012.
 These projects encompassed a wide variety of upgrades that helped Illinois achieve energy savings of over 5.9 million British thermal units (MBtu) and thus meet its annual public sector energy efficiency milestones in 2015.

 Illinois public sector facilities have long been an underutilized source of energy efficiency.
-The state’s wastewater treatment facilities, municipal facilities, street lighting, and K-12 schools are the highest-consuming facilities in terms of kilowatt hours (kWh), and therefore have the largest economic potential for gains in electric efficiency according to a 2013 study by the Energy Resources Center at the University of Illinois at Chicago.
+The state’s wastewater treatment facilities, municipal facilities, street lighting, and K-12 schools are the highest-consuming facilities in terms of kilowatt hours (kWh), and therefore have the largest economic potential for gains in electric efficiency.
 For Illinois, this potential represents a great challenge and an even greater opportunity to meet ambitious goals for reducing public sector building electricity consumption.
 In response to this challenge, Illinois developed the Trade Ally Program to incentivize retrofits and increase energy efficiency in buildings.
 The Illinois Department of Commerce received financial support through a State Energy Program Competitive award to develop and implement the Trade Ally Program between 2012 and 2015.

 The Illinois Power Agency Act (SB 1592) of 2007 changed the game for energy efficiency initiatives by creating an Energy Efficiency Portfolio Standard (EEPS).
 The EEPS requires state utilities to reduce electricity consumption on a yearly, graduated schedule – from a 0.2% reduction in consumption in 2008 to a 2% reduction in 2015 and each year thereafter.
 The legislation paved the way for Illinois Energy Now, a portfolio of electric and natural gas efficiency incentives, programs, and services for public sector energy efficiency upgrades.